Introduction to Fourier Optics

 Basic Definitions

-The Fourier transform decomposes a function into its constituent frequencies.
-For a function \(f(x)\), its Fourier transform \(F(k)\) is defined as:
+The Fourier transform decomposes a function into its constituent frequency components.
+For a function \(f(x)\), its Fourier transform \(\hat{F}(\nu)\) is defined as:

 The inverse Fourier transform reconstructs the original function:

-In optics, \(x\) typically represents spatial coordinates and \(k\) represents spatial frequencies.
-When working with discrete data, as you will in your computational exercises, you’ll use the Discrete Fourier Transform (DFT), which is efficiently computed using the Fast Fourier Transform (FFT) algorithm:
+In optics, \(x\) typically represents a spatial coordinate and \(\nu\) the corresponding spatial frequency.
+When working with discrete data you will use the Discrete Fourier Transform (DFT), efficiently computed by the FFT algorithm:

 Code